 “Not through monetary or material gains, but in a way I can positively impact everyone I come in contact with,” said M-T, who feels his desire to help others has led to his success as a corporate and community leader.
 “Every skill I take to work, every piece of knowledge I have gained, has been forged and hardened through community volunteer work.”

-As an adviser to the i21 STEM NSBE Jr. Chapter, a group of aspiring engineers supported by the AUC NSBE chapter, and an assistant Scout Master of Boy Scout Troop 100, Marcus-Tor continues to impact his local community by sharing his personal and professional knowledge with the next generation.
+Some of his volunteer work includes advising an i21 STEM NSBE Jr. Chapter, a group of aspiring engineers supported by the Atlanta University Center National Society of Black Engineers’ chapter, and being an assistant Scout Master of Boy Scout Troop 100 in Atlanta.